David Newman (political geographer): Childhood and education

+Academic career

-In 1982 he immigrated to Israel, following which he was appointed as lecturer in the Tel Aviv University Department of Geography.
+In Israel, he was appointed as lecturer in the Tel Aviv University Department of Geography.
+At Tel Aviv, he worked alongside Israeli political geographer and cartographer Professor Moshe Brawer and Israeli regional planner Professor Elisha Efrat.

+From 1983-1986, Newman was also a researcher at the Centre for Settlement Research in Rehovot, where he worked alongside Professor Raanan Weitz and Dr. Leviah Applebaum which focused on new modes of settlement planning in Israel, and a study of the functioning of local government (the Regional Councils) in the country’s rural areas.

 In 1987 he became a senior lecturer in the Department of Geography at Ben-Gurion University of the Negev.
-From 1996 to 1998 he served as Director of its Hubert Humphrey Institute for Social Research.
+From 1996 to 1998, he served as the Hubert Humphrey Institute for Social Research Director.
 In 1988 he founded the Ben-Gurion University Department of Politics and Government, and served as its first chairperson until 2003.
-That year he facilitated the founding of the BGU Centre for the Study of European Politics and Society (CSEPS), with which he is affiliated.
+He also founded the BGU Centre for the Study of European Politics and Society (CSEPS) in 2001, later renamed the Simone Veil Research Centre for Contemporary European Society and Politics.

-From 1997 to 2003 and again from 2009 until 2016, Newman published a weekly op-ed column in The Jerusalem Post.
-He also published essays and opinion columns in newspapers and magazines, such as The New York Times, The Guardian, and Tikkun Magazine.
-His political activities have focused on the Israeli peace camp, arguing for territorial withdrawal and the establishment of a Palestinian state alongside Israel as part of a Two-state solution to the conflict.